nipunn1313/nipunn1313.github.io/README.md

 # Work

 I'm a software engineer at [Convex](https://convex.dev/).
-We're making a serverless database abstraction that extends out of the backend directly to frontend react apps.
+We're making a serverless backend abstraction for web developers that focuses on your data.
 Easy subscription interface.
+Reactive queries.
 No backend management.
-We have to handle a lot of database challenges to make this so seamless for the frontend engineer.
+We empower the frontend and product engineer to get more done on their own without needing to pull in server and data management expertise.
+We have to handle a lot of database challenges to make this seamless for the frontend engineer.
+For example, we run javascript queries deterministically in a v8 runtime embedded into our rust backend, tracking readsets in order to intersect with subsequent mutations to awaken and update reactively.

-It's been a ton of fun working up and down the stack with a great crew of humans trying to rethink the need for backend engineers at most companies.
-I've been there since Nov, 2021.
+It's been a ton of fun working up and down the stack with a great crew of humans trying to rethink and replace the need for backend engineers at most companies.
+I really do believe that the set of arcane skills required to manage data models, databases, and backend services won't be required at most companies.
+I've been there since Nov, 2021 and it really has been awesome.
 Shoot me a line if this sounds interesting.
 We're hiring.

 I maintain [mypy-protobuf](https://github.com/dropbox/mypy-protobuf)